Melchy/Ridge/readme.md

 app.Run();
 ```

-## RidgeApplicationFactory
+## WebApplicationFactory extensions

-`RidgeApplicationFactory` inherits from `WebApplicationFactory` and is used
+`Ridge` offers multiple `WebApplicationFactory` extensions which can be used
 to setup application settings and dependencies which are used by ridge.

 ### Configuring Request/Response logging